sproul-club/sc-backend-docs/docs/api-docs/Catalog-API.md

 ```

 ## Fetch set of "# of users" tags
-* Description: Fetches the set of "number of users" tags
+* Description: Fetches the set of "# of users" tags.
 * Path: `GET /api/catalog/num-user-tags`
 * Sample body output:
 ```json